pragmalang/pragma/website/docs/features/permissions.md

 - What: The resource
 - How: The operation performed on the resource

-One way of setting up autorization for an app is using [Access Control Lists](https://en.wikipedia.org/wiki/Access-control_list) (ACLs), which are powerful since they allow us to define rules for data access in a very declaritive manner.
+One way of setting up authorization for an app is using [Access Control Lists](https://en.wikipedia.org/wiki/Access-control_list) (ACLs), which are powerful since they allow us to define rules for data access in a very declarative manner.
 ACLs are used in Unix-like systems for [filesystem permissions](https://en.wikipedia.org/wiki/File_system_permissions#Permissions), for instance.

 For a tutorial where you get to write a Pragma application that uses authorization rules, skip to the [Example Online Course App](#example-online-course-app) section.